andyguo0228/8-Week-SQL-Challenge/Case Study 2 - Pizza Runner/pizza_runner.md

 | 10 | 104 | Meatlovers - Exclude BBQ Sauce, Mushrooms - Extra Bacon, Cheese |

-5. **Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients**
+**5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients**
     - For example: `"Meat Lovers: 2xBacon, Beef, ... , Salami"`

 ```sql